 Better and more beautiful, the world of the cephalopods…

-Kustannusosakeyhtiö Pääjalkainen, Cephalopod Publishing Ltd in English, was founded in Turku, Finland, 2017.
-It is a very independent and quite a small publishing company, but its aims are high.
-Pääjalkainen might be small in size, but it doesn’t want to be minor or marginal.
+Kustannusosakeyhtiö Pääjalkainen, Cephalopod Publishing Ltd in English, was founded in Turku, Finland in 2017.
+It is a tiny publishing company, but its aims are high.
 From the very beginning, Pääjalkainen has wanted to bring something new and different to the literary scene in Finland.

 Pääjalkainen wants to publish meaningful literature.
-However, meaningful doesn’t mean, that it would only publish literary novels or “future classics” (whatever they might be).
-Entertainment, like well-written, ambitious detective stories, can be meaningful also (and sometimes the best vehicle, when you want people to start thinking about particular issues).
+Meaningful doesn’t mean that it will only publish literary novels or “future classics” (whatever they might be).
+Entertainment can mean something, too.

-Pääjalkainen is strongly against the present-day trend of letting individual books live fully for only a couple of months, then throwing them to the bargain pile.
-That is economically and ecologically foolish.
-Besides, good books deserve much more.
+Pääjalkainen is strongly against the present-day trend of letting individual books live fully for only a couple of months, then throwing them to bargain pile.
+We consider that foolish, both economically and ecologically.
+Good books deserve much more.
 Books deserve a lot longer lifespan.
-Otherwise it might be better, not to publish them at all.

-Pääjalkainen loves especially books for children and young people, also the so-called young adult books (where the genre is often fantasy in its different forms).
-Right now, it doesn’t publish picture books for children, but hopefully that day will come.
+Pääjalkainen loves books for children and young people, also the so-called young adult books .
 Children’s books are the most important section of all fiction.
 It is often the books that we read when we are children, that make us what we are, and can become.

-Luopumisharjoituksia (~ “Exercises in letting go”) is a novel by Heli Hulmi, who lives in Helsinki.
+Luopumisharjoituksia (~ “Exercises in letting go”) (2018) is a novel by Heli Hulmi, who lives in Helsinki.
 Heli Hulmi has been writing passionately all her life.
-She also teaches writing, especially autobiographical writing.
-Before that, Heli Hulmi worked for YLE (the Finnish Boadcasting Company) as a radio documentarist.
-She has published short stories, a novella and non-fiction.
-Luopumisharjoituksia is her first novel.
+She teaches writing, especially autobiographical writing.
+She has worked for YLE (the Finnish Boadcasting Company) as a radio documentarist.
+Ms. Hulmi has published short stories, a novella and non-fiction.
+Luopumisharjoituksia was her first full-length novel.